Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Social Anxiety.md

 Do you feel like you can’t stop worrying, even though you know your fear doesn’t make sense?
 Does your anxiety negatively impact your day-to-day life, including school, work, relationships, or hobbies?
 Has your anxiety lasted for 6 months or longer?
-Do you have any other medical or mental health conditions?
+Do you have any other health or mental health conditions?
 Do you use any medications or substances?
 If your social anxiety is related only to public speaking or performing in front of others, you may only have the performance type of social anxiety disorder.

 Social anxiety symptoms in children
 According to the DSM-5, 75% of people in the United States who develop social anxiety disorder do so between ages 8 and 15.
 But does social anxiety present differently in children than in adults?

 The short answer is yes.
 When it comes to figuring out whether a child has social anxiety disorder, there are a few key distinctions.
-Keep in mind that according to the DSM-5, a child should be able to form age-appropriate relationships for a social anxiety disorder diagnosis to fit.
+Keep in mind that according to the DSM-5, a child should be able to form age-appropriate relationships for a social anxiety disorder assessment to fit.

 Here are two questions to ask if you’re wondering whether a child has social anxiety disorder: